History of concubinage in the Muslim world: Sexual consent

-Another viewpoint is of Rabb Intisar, who argues that according to the Quran, sexual relations with a concubine were subject to both parties' consent.
+Another viewpoint is of Intisar Rabb, who argues that according to the Quran, sexual relations with a concubine were subject to both parties' consent.
 Similarly Tamara Sonn writes that consent of a concubine was necessary for sexual relations.
 However, according to Kecia Ali, the Qurʾanic passages on slavery differ strikingly in terms of their terminology and main preoccupations compared to the jurisprudential texts, that the text of the Qurʾan does not permit sexual access simply by the virtue of her being a milk al-yamīn or concubine while among jurists notes that such views are not found in any pre-modern classical Islamic legal text between the 8th to 10th centuries, as there is no discussion about the topic of consent.
 Jonathan Brown argues that the modern conception of sexual consent only came about since the 1970s, so it makes little sense to project it backwards onto classical Islamic law.
 Brown notes that premodern Muslim jurists rather applied the harm principle to judge sexual misconduct, including between a master and concubine.
 He further states that historically, concubines could complain to judges if they were being sexually abused and that scholars like al-Bahūtī require a master to set his concubine free if he injures her during sex.

 All four law schools also have a consensus that the master can marry off his female slave to someone else without her consent.
 A master can also practice coitus interruptus during sex with his female slave without her permission.
 A man having sex with someone else's female slave constitutes zina.

 According to Imam Shafi'i, if someone other than the master coerces a slave-girl to have sex, the rapist will be required to pay compensation to her master.
-If a man marries off his own female slave and has sex with her even though he is then no longer allowed to have sexual intercourse with her, that sex is still considered a lesser offence than zina and the jurists say he must not be punished.
+If a man marries off his own female slave and has sex with her, even though he is then no longer allowed to have sexual intercourse with her, that sex is still considered a lesser offence than zina and the jurists say he must not be punished.
 It is noteworthy that while formulating this ruling, it is the slave woman's marriage and not her consent which is an issue.